 Boneless, skinless chicken breast is one of the best bangs for your buck in terms of protein content, with 27 grams in a 4-ounce serving.

 Beans are both low in calories yet very filling, being high in fiber and protein (how’s that for nutrient-dense?).
 Top choices include black beans, kidney beans, lentils, and chickpeas—but really any are worth your while.

-*Nuts are best enjoyed in moderation on account of their relatively high fat content, which makes them more caloric ounce for ounce than other healthy picks.
-Stick to the serving sizes (usually an ounce) and you’ll reap the benefits of their wide array of nutrients and the satiating abilities.
+Nuts are best enjoyed in moderation on account of their relatively high fat content, which makes them more caloric ounce for ounce than other healthy picks.
+Stick to the serving sizes (usually an ounce) and you’ll reap the benefits of their wide array of nutrients and their satiating abilities.
 Especially good picks are almonds, cashews, and pistachios.

 OK, so you’re not dieting.
 That means that, yes, you can actually have those French fries.
 Just probably not every day.
 Consider quantity as a sliding scale, from limited fries and candy to unlimited veggies, and fill in from there with moderate portions of meat and beans (for protein), whole grains, and low-fat dairy.
 (The government is onto something with that whole MyPlate thing.)
 “An extreme example: If someone ate only 600 calories of jelly beans a day, yes, they’d lose weight, but not support their health,” says Hensrud.
 But they’d be pretty hungry and unsatisfied once the 60 or so jelly beans (or 150 smaller Jelly Bellys) were gone.
 (Note: We’re also not suggesting 600 as your target calorie count, but you get what we’re saying.)
-Foods to enjoy in moderation include:

 Candy.
 Kinda a no-brainer, since it’s either all sugar or sugar and fat.
 Still need your sweet fix?
 Get down with fun size—and stick to one at a time.